mit-plv/bedrock2/ArtifactEvaluation.md

 First, please note that building the Coq development takes over three hours of CPU time and requires 8GB of RAM per CPU.
 You may prefer to do that asynchronously, but you can also inspect the source code as outlined below while it is building.

-We provide a disk image in .vdi format that boots into a Linux terminal environment accessible over ssh.
+We provide a disk image in .vdi format that boots into a Linux terminal environment accessible over SSH.
 You can get VirtualBox from your operating system's repositories or virtualbox.org.
 Here are instructions for using VirtualBox: